Evgenus/js-server-text-width/README.md

 # js-server-text-width

-This module provides function for calculating text width in pixels.
-In the browser you have that capability out of the box (with canvas or with hidden element) but not in node.
-It is useful for server side rendering when you need to trim text to some placeholder or to draw something around the text.
+This module provides a function for calculating text width in pixels.
+In the browser you have that capability out of the box (with canvas or with hidden element) but not in nodejs.
+It is useful for server side rendering when you need to trim text to some fixed size or to draw something around the text.

 ## Instalation

     npm install server-text-width

+or

+    yarn add server-text-width

 ## Features